Student Discipline and Due Process

 In this code, unless the context requires a different meaning, the following definitions of terms will apply:

-Administrators - Chancellor, vice chancellors, president, deans, directors, associate deans, assistant deans, managers, assistants to the chancellor, and persons with generic administrative titles.
+Administrators: chancellor, vice chancellors, presidents, deans, directors, associate deans, assistant deans, managers, assistants to the chancellor, and persons with generic administrative titles.

-Board - Board of Directors of the Eastern Iowa Community College.
+Board Board of Directors of the Eastern Iowa Community College District.

-Class day - a day on which classes are regularly scheduled to be held.
-A class day includes days designated for registration and examination.
+Class Day A day on which classes are regularly scheduled to be held.
+A class day includes days designated for registration and examinations.

-Chancellor - Chief executive officer (superintendent) of the Eastern Iowa Community College comprised of Clinton Community College, Muscatine Community College, and Scott Community College.
+Chancellor Chief executive officer (superintendent) of the Eastern Iowa Community College District comprised of Clinton Community College, Muscatine Community College, and Scott Community College.

-College - Merged Area IX (Eastern Iowa Community College).
+College Merged Area IX (Eastern Iowa Community College District).

-Dean - the Dean of Student Development, Dean of the College, or Dean of Academic Affairs, his/her designee, or his/her representative(s).
+Dean The Dean of Student Development, or Dean of Instruction, his/her designee(s), or his/her representative(s).

 or suspension from the College or in the denial of a degree, diploma, or certificate.